devoworm/Triangular-State-Machines-TSM/README.md

 ### Contents:

-1) slides_x_.png: slides showing the order ogf activation and other features of a TSM model (part of a reticulating binary tree).
+1) _slidesx_.png: slides showing the order of activation and other features of a TSM model (part of a reticulating binary tree).

-2) acting-in-cis.md: contains rules for _cis_-action in a TSM model.
+2) _acting-in-cis_.md: contains rules for _cis_-action in a TSM model.

-3) .png files demonstrating heterochronic trajectories and overlapping trees.
+3) _x_.png files demonstrating heterochronic trajectories and overlapping trees.

-4) transitivity.md: contains information and examples about transitive action in a TSM model.
+4) _transitivity.md: contains information and examples about transitive action in a TSM model.